jkp53/shopping-cart/README.md

 .env
 ```

+To customize your inventory of products, navigate to the data subdirectory within your directory.
+Create a copy of the 'default_products.csv' file can name it 'products.csv'.

 ## Setup Email Receipt Capability
 [Sign up for a SendGrid account](https://signup.sendgrid.com/), then follow the instructions to complete your "Single Sender Verification", clicking the link in a confirmation email to verify your account.
 You should also be able to access this via the settings menu: